 The third step in portfolio building is to decide how much money you have and how much you want to invest in stocks.
 A good rule of thumb is to determine how much of your income you need to live on.
 Then invest half the money you do not need in stocks.

 It is a good idea to reassess your investing whenever your income changes.
-When you change jobs, for instance, another excellent piece of advice is to invest windfall income; such as bonuses, inheritances, gambling winnings, etc. in stocks.
-Investing windfalls will help you avoid living beyond your means.
+For instance, when you change jobs, another excellent piece of advice is to invest windfall income, such as bonuses, inheritances, gambling winnings, etc., in stocks.
+Investing any windfalls will help you avoid living beyond your means.

 Once you know how much money you have, make a list of stocks you can afford and a list of stocks you like.
 Then compare the lists.
 Then examine the stocks on both lists to see which equities can help you meet your investment goals.

 Remember, you need to be comfortable with the stocks for a portfolio to work.
 If there is a stock that makes you uncomfortable, sell it.

 Step 6.
 Buy Your Stocks

 The most important step in building a portfolio is to buy your first stock.
 The best way to begin is to start small by buying one or a few stocks you like.
 Buying a few shares is the best way to learn the stock buying process.

 Once you become comfortable with stock buying, you can research and build your portfolio.
 A final piece of advice is to keep the portfolio as simple as possible to avoid complications and problems.